I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 II INTERNATIONAL TREATY OBLIGATIONS

 As a member of the Caribbean Community (CARICOM) and the OECS Economic Union, St Lucia is allowed to access a market of some 14 million consumers and allows for duty-free export to the member countries of these regional blocs.
-St Lucia is a participant of CSME, which allows a qualified CARICOM national to live and work in any CARICOM state that partakes in the free movement system.
+St Lucia is a participant in the CARICOM Single Market and Economy (CSME), which allows qualifying CARICOM nationals to live and work in any CARICOM state partaking in the free-movement system.19

 III THE YEAR IN REVIEW